-Only one supply-side scheme is proposed for delivery during AMP15 in 2063.
-AFF-RNC-WRZ7-0626: Broome Network Improvement is designed to remove a network constraint on the Barham South East Water Import Main and a demand constraint, by transferring the existing Broome Borehole Source to Denton rather than via the Barham Import Main (WRZ7).
+The next scheme to be delivered during AMP15 in 2061 is AFF-RNC-WRZ7-0626: Broome Network Improvement.
+The scheme is designed to remove a network constraint on the Barham South East Water Import Main and a demand constraint, by transferring the existing Broome Borehole Source to Denton rather than via the Barham Import Main (WRZ7).